apache/camel-website/content/community/support.md

 ## Getting help

-If you are experiencing problems using Camel then please report your problem to our mailing list.
+If you are experiencing problems using Camel then please report your problem to our mailing list or Zulip chat.
 This allows the entire community to help with your problem.
 If indeed a bug has been identified in the Camel software, then document the problem in our [Issue Tracker](https://issues.apache.org/jira/browse/CAMEL).
 Please refrain from immediately opening a ticket in the issue tracker unless you are certain it's a problem in the Camel software.